-Trina Isakson supports nonprofit executives with bold and future-oriented projects.
-Through research, facilitation, strategy, and process design, she helps leaders answer important questions and helps organizations move forward in changing times.
+Trina helps nonprofit leaders with bold and future-oriented projects.
+Through coaching, process design, facilitation, and research, she helps answer important questions and move forward in changing times.

-As principal consultant at 27 Shift, Trina’s clients include government, higher education, and national nonprofit organizations.
-She has also taught a variety of university courses on community development and nonprofit leadership and management, and is founder of the Quiet Changemaker Project and the Do Good Better Podcast.
+Her clients include government, higher education, and both local and national nonprofit organizations.
+Trina has also taught a variety of university courses on community development and nonprofit leadership and management, and is founder of the Quiet Changemaker Project and the Do Good Better Podcast.

-She holds an MBA in community economic development from Cape Breton University, a Bachelors of Science Education from the University of British Columbia, and a Certificate in Dialogue and Civic Engagement from SFU.
+She holds an MBA in community economic development from Cape Breton University, a Bachelors of Science Education from the University of British Columbia, and a Certificate in Dialogue and Civic Engagement from Simon Fraser University.

 - MBA in Community Economic Development | Cape Breton University